MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/snippets.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
-# Run snippets of JavaScript on any webpage with Microsoft Edge DevTools
+# Run snippets of JavaScript on any webpage

 If you are running the same code in the [Console](../console/index.md) repeatedly, consider saving the code as a Snippet instead.
 Snippets are scripts that you author in the [Sources](../sources/index.md) tool.
 Snippets have access to the JavaScript context of the webpage, and you may run snippets on any webpage.
 The security settings of most webpages block from loading other scripts in Snippets.
 For that reason, you must include all your code in one file.